US, EU threaten to sanction Somalia | DW | 15.04.2021

 Somalia still operates under an interim constitution, and its institutions, such as the army, remain rudimentary, backed up with international support.

-The 59-year-old President Mohamed's, or Farmajo as he is commonly known, was wildly popular when he came to power in 2017.
+The 59-year-old President Mohamed was wildly popular when he came to power in 2017.
 The veteran diplomat and former prime minister, who lived off and on for years in the United States, had vowed to rebuild a country that was once the world's most notorious failed state.

 However, observers say he became mired in feuds with federal states in a bid for greater political control, hampering the fight against Al-Shabab, which retains the ability to conduct deadly strikes both at home and in the region.